MindscapeHQ/raygun4go/README.md

 where ``appName`` is the name of your app and ``apiKey`` is your Raygun-API-key.
-If your program runs into a panic now (which you can easily test by adding ``panic("foo")`` after the call to ``defer``), the handler will print the resulting error message.
+If your program runs into a panic now (which you can easily test by adding ``panic("foo")`` after the call to ``defer``), the handler will send the error to Raygun.

 #### Manually sending errors